derickr/derickrethans-articles/201905020908-phpinternalsnews-08.rst

    :Short: pin008
    :Enclosure: media/pin-008.mp3

-In this eight episode of "PHP Internals News" I talk to George Maynard (Twitter_, GitHub_) about deprecating PHP's short open tags (``<?``), and getting into PHP internals development.
+In this eight episode of "PHP Internals News" I talk to George Banyard (Twitter_, GitHub_) about deprecating PHP's short open tags (``<?``), and getting into PHP internals development.